ajitagupta/100dollarstartup/README.md

 * From time to time: Perform business audit.
 Identify missing opportunities and turn them into significant projects.

 In the beginning focus on saying yes to requests unless there is a good reason to decline them.
 Become selective as the business grows.

+## Lesson 10: The Money
+It's fantastic to have a beautiful website, popular blogs and many followers on social media but the ultimate goal of a business is to make money.
+Thus, it is important to channelize your efforts on making money early on.
+In short, follow these three principles:
+1. Price should be based on benefits, not costs for creating or manufacturing
+2. Offer a range of prices (ask about *which* rather than *if*)
+3. Get paid more than once for the same thing

+You have more money and access to help than you think.
+Be creative about finding what you need!